enriquepablo/dockerfiles/sciall-nb/README.md

-# Scilab NB 6.1.1 Dockerfile
+# Science Notebook Dockerfile

+Jupyter lab with kernels for Python, R, Julia, Scilab, and maxima.

 ## Build

 You can also pull the image from docker.io.

- $ podman build --rm --force-rm -t enriquepablo/scilab-nb:6.1.1 .
+ $ podman build --rm --force-rm -t --format docker enriquepablo/sciall-nb:1.0.0 .

 ## Run